-- Usage of covers; as the use can be optimized during the curing stage to fit with the current temperatura and the ambient climate.
+- Usage of covers; as the use can be optimized during the curing stage to fit with the current temperature and the ambient climate.

-- Heating usage; many precast facilities add additional heating to the concrete either by water pipes underneath the concrete beds or with infrared heating placed above them.
-By knowing the curing stage your concrete is on, you will be able to turn off the heating when this is not needed.
+- Heating usage; many precast facilities add additional heating to the concrete by water pipes underneath the concrete beds or with infrared heating placed above them.
+Knowing the curing stage your concrete is on, you can turn off the heating when this is not needed.

 Reduce CO2 footprint with valuable knowledge

-The cement content in the concrete is one of the big determinants of the Co2 footprint.
-Even a small reduction in the cement content will enable a meaningful Co2 footprint reduction.
-Using the concrete sensors’ data in conjunction with an ambient monitoring enables you to:
+The cement content in the concrete is one of the significant determinants of the Co2 footprint.
+Even a slight reduction in the cement content will enable a meaningful Co2 footprint reduction.
+Using the concrete sensors’ data in conjunction with ambient monitoring allows you to:

-- Improve the mix design of current used concrete
+- Improve the mix design of currently used concrete

-- Apply the most suitable concrete mix for the job.
+- Apply the most appropriate concrete mix for the job.
 One that still fulfils requirements while having the lowest possible Co2 footprint.

 Reduced risk of thermal cracks

-In many of these applications, concrete simulations are made beforehand in order to design the structure correctly and choose the appropriate concrete mix.
-However, these simulations might be inaccurate, as several factors such as the ever-changing weather conditions can be hard to predict in advance.
+In many of these applications, concrete simulations are made beforehand to design the structure correctly and choose the appropriate concrete mix.
+However, these simulations might be inaccurate, as several factors, such as the ever-changing weather conditions, can be hard to predict in advance.

 Constant monitoring on-site with the maturity method can provide more precise data about your in-field concrete.
-Some customers of Maturix even monitor their cooling systems to stay in full control allowing them to always deliver concrete works of excellent quality.
+Some customers of Maturix even monitor their cooling systems to stay in complete control, allowing them to deliver concrete works of excellent quality continuously.